jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `port`: API Manager port number (8075 by default)

-`discoveryIgnoreTags`: comma-separated blacklist of tags.
+`discoveryIgnoreTags` (optional): comma-separated blacklist of tags.
 If an API has one or several of this blacklist tags, the agent will ignore this API and not publish it to AMPLIFY Central.
 This property takes precedence over the filter property below.
 The default value is empty which means no API will be ignored

-`filter`: expression to filter the API you want the agent to discover.
+`filter` (optional): expression to filter the API you want the agent to discover.
 See [Filtering APIs to be discovered](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).

 `proxyApicIDField` (optional): the field name used to store AMPLIFY Central identifier for the frontend proxy in API Manager.
-Default value is APIC_ID.
+Default value is **apicId**.
 If you don't intend to change it, comment this property.
 Be aware the field will not be visible in API Manager front end proxy as it is a specific configuration.
 If you want to see that field or customize it, refer to Add a custom property to APIs in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

 `subscriptionApplicationField` (optional): the field name used to store AMPLIFY Central subscription identifier for the frontend proxy in API Manager.
-Default value is TOTO.
+Default value is **subscriptions**.
 If you don't intend to change it, comment this property.
 Be aware the field will not be visible in API Manager application as it is a specific configuration.
 If you want to see that field or customize it, refer to Add a custom property to applications in [Customize API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html#customize-api-manager-data) documentation.

 `pollInterval`: The frequency in which API Manager is polled for new endpoints.
 Default value is 30s